expenses/expenses.github.io/_posts/2025-08-27-git-grievences-jujutsu.md

 ---
 layout: post
-title:  "Git Grievances and Jujutsu"
+title:  "Git grievances and Jujutsu"
 ---

 I've been using git for possibly a decade at this point, and I've developed a certain workflow and habits using it.
 It's the best program in the world that also sucks a lot.
 Note that I always use git through the CLI.

 # Current Workflow

 I frequently use `git status` to check the current status of a repository.
-Sometimes I misspell it and because I have `help.autocorrent` set to `true` it interprets this as `git stash`:
+Sometimes I misspell it and because I have `help.autocorrect` set to `true` it interprets this as `git stash`:

 ```
 ~ git stuas